Genealogy

 Enter a concept such as "gravity", "dark matter", or "entropy", or ask a lineage question such as "How did classical planning, RL, and LLM agent research inherit different assumptions?"

-The result is not just a definition.
+The result goes beyond a definition.
 It shows where the idea is studied, which frameworks changed its meaning, what assumptions carried forward, and where the atlas has strong or weak coverage.

 When To Use Genealogy